Krowos1/Krowos1/README.md

 ### About me🌱

 - ❤️ Love embedded systems and desktop applications
-- 🌍 I speak English
+- 🌍 I speak English [B1]
-- 🙈 I'm beginer in coding
+- 🙈 I'm beginer in the coding

 ---